contagon/handbook/handbook/11-young-women.md

 * Inviting all to receive the gospel.
 * Uniting families for eternity.

 Class presidencies, supported by adult leaders, counsel together about how to help accomplish this work.
-For more information about God’s work of salvation and exaltation, study [1](1-work-of-salvation-and-exaltation.md).
+For more information about God’s work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).

 ### 11.2.1 Living the Gospel of Jesus Christ